Director: José Ramón Larraz

 Plot:

-Heading out to a friends’ house, a group of friends decide to spend the night camping until they reach their destination and arrive at a secluded mansion out in the middle of the countryside, and upon learning that someone might be in the house with them try to find a way of stopping the malevolent force with them.
+Heading out to a friend’s house, a group of friends decide to spend the night camping until they reach their destination and arrive at a secluded mansion out in the middle of the countryside, and upon learning that someone might be in the house with them, they try to find a way to stop the malevolent force.

 Review:

-This one wasn’t all too bad of an effort.
-Among the more intriguing elements of the film is the engrossing atmosphere and suspense present that generates some enjoyable elements.
-The entire layout of the house, with the modest Gothic decorations, dozens of cobwebs and dirt strewn around an area of disuse for what looks like several decades is a serviceable state to provide for a haunted house film.
-The continuous decorations of the strange woman in the erotic photos adorning the walls and the decorative human remains found in the jars hidden in the secret room create a full-on immersion into the haunting atmosphere present in the house that sets a chilling tone throughout here.
+This one wasn’t all too bad an effort.
+Among the more intriguing elements of the film is the engrossing atmosphere and suspense present, which generate some enjoyable elements.
+The entire layout of the house, with the modest Gothic decorations, dozens of cobwebs, and dirt strewn around an area of disuse for what looks like several decades, is a serviceable state to provide for a haunted house film.
+The continuous decorations of the strange woman in the erotic photos adorning the walls and the decorative human remains found in the jars hidden in the secret room create a full-on immersion into the haunting atmosphere present in the house that sets a chilling tone throughout.

 There are some issues to be had here.
-The main problem is the decided lack of action here, managing to feature hardly anything happening for long stretches of time that it becomes quite dull simply watching the group wander through one creepy room to the next.
-The build-up is admittedly successful in creating a strong atmosphere but hardly ever is that atmosphere ever given any significant boost that would propel itself along as the generally tepid pacing where nothing is going on.
-It takes until nearly the hour mark before they discover that something’s wrong and when it does it’s incredibly underwhelming with a lame reasoning and ridiculous payoff due to the backstory that sets up what’s going on that it nearly becomes worthless to have done so.
-These here are what holds the film back.
+The main problem is the decided lack of action here, managing to feature hardly anything happening for long stretches of time, that it quite dull simply watching the group wander through one creepy room to the next.
+The build-up is admittedly successful in creating a strong atmosphere, but hardly ever is that atmosphere given any significant boost that would propel it along, as the generally tepid pacing where nothing is going on.
+It takes until nearly the hour mark before they discover that something’s wrong, and when it does, it’s incredibly underwhelming with lame reasoning and ridiculous payoff due to the backstory that sets up what’s going on, that it nearly worthless to have done so.
+These are what hold the film back.

 Overview: ***/5